VirgilSecurity/virgil-ratchet-x/README.md

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a> [Virgil Security](https://virgilsecurity.com) provides a set of services and open source libraries for adding security to any application.
 Virgil Security is presenting an implementation of the [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) algorithm, which is used by parties to exchange encrypted messages based on a shared secret key.
 The implementation includes:
-- **Virgil Perfect Forward Secrecy (PFS) service** – a standalone web-service that is dedicated to managing one-time keys and long-time keys that are based on their Identity Public Keys (public keys that are contained in user cards published on Virgil Cards service);
+- **Virgil Perfect Forward Secrecy (PFS) service** – a standalone web-service designed to manage one-time keys and long-term keys that are based on their Identity Public Keys (public keys in user cards published on Virgil Cards service);
-- **Ratchet SDK** – interacts with PFS service for publishing and managing one-time keys and long-time keys and interacts with Virgil Cards service for retrieving user's indentity cards which the OTK and LTK are based on.
+- **Ratchet SDK** – interacts with PFS service in order to publish and manage one-time keys (OTK) and long-term keys (LTK) and interacts with Virgil Cards service to retrieve user's identity cards which the OTK and LTK are based on.
 The parties derive new keys for every Double Ratchet message so that previous private keys cannot be calculated from new ones.
 The parties that participate in the communication also send Diffie-Hellman public values attached to their messages.
 The results of Diffie-Hellman calculations are mixed into the derived keys so that the new private keys cannot be calculated from the previous ones.

-Following this, the parties will use the Double Ratchet SDK to initialize chat session and send and receive encrypted messages.
-And as a result, by adding Virgil Perfect Forward Secrecy (PFS) to your encrypted communication you prevent a possibly compromised user's long time private key (private key) from affecting the confidentiality of past communications.
+Following this, the parties will use the Double Ratchet SDK to initialize chat session, send and receive encrypted messages.
+And as a result by adding Virgil Perfect Forward Secrecy (PFS) to your encrypted communication, you prevent a possibly compromised user's long-term private key from affecting the confidentiality of past communications.

 # SDK Features
 - communicate with Virgil PFS Service
-- manage users' OTK and LTK keys
+- manage users' one-time keys (OTK) and long-term keys (LTK)
 - use Virgil [Crypto library][_virgil_crypto]

 ## Installation

 Virgil SDK Ratchet is provided as a set of frameworks.
 These frameworks are distributed via Carthage and CocoaPods.
-Also in this guide, you find one more package called VirgilCrypto (Virgil Crypto Library) that is used by the Virgil SDK Ratchet to perform cryptographic operations.
+Also in this guide, you find two more packages called VirgilCrypto (Virgil Crypto Library) that is used by the Virgil SDK Ratchet to perform cryptographic operations and VirgilSDK.

 All frameworks are available for:
 - iOS 9.0+
-- macOS 10.10+
+- macOS 10.11+
 - tvOS 9.0+
 - watchOS 2.0+